 Back pain is common.
 So when it strikes, you may think you’ve simply overdone it or believe it isn’t serious.
 If you’ve recently received an AS diagnosis, you may feel your symptoms aren’t bad enough to treat.
 But this lack of urgency can set you up for severe pain or cause the disease to progress.

-According to a 2011 article published in The Practitioner, AS affects up to 0.5 percent of the population.
+According to a published in The Practitioner, AS affects up to 0.5 percent of the population.
 And early intervention is critical because new therapies can keep the condition manageable or put it into remission.